xd009642/streamer-template/README.md

 Tokio task metrics are now included for the main blocks in the streaming pipeline!

+## The Write-up

+Look in the doc folder and you'll find snatches of write-up that will at some point hopefully become a useful knowledge base.
+For diagrams I'm trying excalidraw but that may change.
+I yearn for animated diagrams of beauty.

 ## Future Work

 Things like limiting based on resources, i.e. we don't want to consume all